Neural and Behavioral Sciences at Penn State College of Medicine

 The mission of the Department of Neural and Behavioral Sciences is to develop new knowledge about the normal nervous system so that we can understand ourselves and the pathological nervous system so that we can develop new ways to treat neurological disease.

 The dramatic growth in techniques and knowledge in the areas of genomics, proteomics and metabolomics combined with increasingly sophisticated electrophysiological and behavioral methods are giving unprecedented opportunities to discover how the nervous system works and how it communicates with the rest of the body as well as with the outside world.
 As we continue to expand the department we are hiring new faculty who can take advantage of these new approaches and opportunities.

-Neural & Behavioral Sciences Department Chair
+Neural and Behavioral Sciences Department Interim Chair

 Penn State College of Medicine

 More about Neural and Behavioral Sciences @ Penn State